Mamai-hash/MGH-Power-Bi/README.md

 # MGH Project
 # TABLE OF CONTENTS
- project Overview
+ Project Overview
  Detailed Description of the Data Analysis Process Findings
  Recommendations
  Conclusion

 # PROJECT OVERVIEW
-Project Overview
+# Project Overview
 This project involves an in-depth analysis of six datasets provided by Massachusetts General Hospital (MGH), a leading healthcare institution in the U.S. Our goal is to extract meaningful insights regarding healthcare trends, patient outcomes, and organizational efficiency.
 The analysis is structured around five key hypotheses focused on provider utilization, mortality rates across age groups, racial health disparities, revenue generation by encounter type, and payer coverage effectiveness.

-Detailed Description of the Data Analysis Process
+# Detailed Description of the Data Analysis Process
 Data Preparation
 The analysis began with the extraction of six tables from an initial dataset, focusing on the encounter table.
 This step ensured a robust foundation for our analysis.
 We conducted a thorough review of data types and addressed discrepancies to maintain data integrity.
 Using Power Query, we optimized resource usage by employing the "close and load" option with "connection only" settings, preserving efficient access to the dataset.